reshamas/reshamas.github.io/about/index.md

 ---

 ## Bio
-I am a freelance data scientist/statistician and MBA with skills in Python, R and SAS.
+I am an independent data scientist/statistician and MBA with skills in Python, R and SAS.
 I worked for over 10 years as a biostatistician in the pharmaceutical industry.
 I'm also an organizer of the meetup groups [NYC Women in Machine Learning and Data Science](wimlds.org) and [NYC PyLadies](https://www.meetup.com/NYC-PyLadies/).

 ### History
 - born in India